FuriousGeorge19/W205-Course-Content/02-Working-with-Data/sync-slides.md

 - In the Query Project, you will get practice with SQL while learning about Google Cloud Platform (GCP) and BiqQuery.
 You'll answer business-driven questions using public datasets housed in GCP.
 To give you experience with different ways to use those datasets, you will use the web UI (BiqQuery) and the command-line tools, and work with them in jupyter notebooks.

-- We will be using the Bay Area Bike Share Trips Data (<https://cloud.google.com/bigquery/public-data/bay-bike-share>).
+- We will be using the Bay Area Bike Share Trips Data, to get to the data click ADD DATA, then open bigquert-public-data, find san_francisco and in there bikeshare_trips (NOT san_francisco_bikeshare).

 ::: notes
 Go over what the dataset is on the webpage